sailscastshq/docs.sailscasts.com/docs/mail/email-template.md

 ## Naming convention

-When writing your email templates, you should prepend the file name with `email-` for example for an email template to send the account verification email to a user, the template can be named as `email-confirm-account.ejs`
+Email template names are relative to `views/emails`, so a template can be named plainly like `verify-account.ejs` or nested like `internal/contact-form.ejs`.

+Legacy names prefixed with `email-` still work, but they are no longer required.

 ## Example

-Here is an example email template that's in `views/emails/email-verify-account.ejs`:
+Here is an example email template that's in `views/emails/verify-account.ejs`:

 ```html
 <h2